The affine Springer fiber-sheaf correspondence: Introduction

 where in the right hand side we have an intersection of ideals in $\C[T^*T^\vee]$.
-The isomorphism agrees with the convolution structure on the left hand side and the multiplication on the right hand side. \end{theorem}
+Here we regard $1-\alpha^{\vee}$ as functions on $T^{\vee}$ and $y_\alpha$ as coordinates in the cotangent fiber corresponding to the positive roots $\alpha\in\Phi^+$.
+The isomorphism agrees with the convolution structure on the left hand side and the multiplication on the right hand side.